MadLittleMods/zig-neural-networks/dev-notes.md

  - $`y_1 = \verb|ActivationFunction|(x_1)`$
  - $`y_2 = \verb|ActivationFunction|(x_2)`$

-Separating these two layers types allows the backpropagation algorithm/math to be a bit more sane to reason about when you're staring at the code.
+Separating these two layers types allows the math to be a bit more sane to reason about when you're staring at the code especially when it comes to backpropagation.

-#### Backward propagation
+### Backward propagation

 With backwards propagation, our goal is to minimize the cost function which is achieved by adjusting the weights and biases.
 In order to find which direction we should step in